ordros/Basic-SQLi-Tutorial/README.md

 $ INSERT INTO USERS (USERNAME, PASSWORD)
 $ VALUES ('your_username', 'your_password')
 ```
+I used MD5 to store my passwords, and you should too.
+You can then use the module `hashlib to convert the user input password to this password, and increase your security.
 What this does is create a database named User.db, and creates a Table of users in that database.
 It then creates a user, with a username and password of your choosing.
 You can use your own passwords, or add as many as you would like.